-CAVEAT: if you use Slurm Workload Manage for the amk\parallel.sh script, you will have to wait until all tasks are completed before going on.
+CAVEAT: if you use Slurm Workload Manage for the amk_parallel.sh script, you will have to wait until all tasks are completed before going on.

-1) The amk package includes the irc.sh script, which performs intrinsic reaction coordinate calculations for all the located TSs.
+- d) Analyzing the dynamics results - 1) The amk package includes the irc.sh script, which performs intrinsic reaction coordinate calculations for all the located TSs.
 This script also allows one to perform an initial screening of the TS structures before running the IRC calculations: